Kanto Chiba Sweeping shorelines, world-famous theme parks, and timeless temples

-Chiba is easily accessible from Tokyo on the JR Keiyo Line from Tokyo Station or the JR Sobu Line from various stations.
-Narita International Airport, Japan’s main international airport, is located in Chiba.
+Chiba is easily accessible via the JR Keiyo Line from Tokyo Station.
+You can also reach Chiba using the JR Sobu Line from various stations in the capital.
+Narita International Airport, Japan’s main international airport, is located in the prefecture.

 The JR Sobu Line travels through several of Tokyo’s main stations, including Shinjuku, Tokyo and Akihabara.
-From Chiba Station, you can access many of Chiba’s attractions via the local train network.
-The Keiyo Line, which stretches around the bay and connects Tokyo to Chiba’s main attractions like the Disney resorts and the Makuhari Messe Exhibition Center.
-There are also buses that go directly from Tokyo stations Chiba Station, Soga Station, Tokyo Disney Resort, and other areas in Chiba.
+From Chiba Station, you can access many prefectural sights via the local train network.
+The Keiyo Line, which stretches around the bay, connects Tokyo to Chiba’s main urban attractions such as the Disney resorts and the Makuhari Messe exhibition center.
 You can use the Japan Rail Pass for JR train lines.

 - Tokyo Disneyland and DisneySea, the latter of which is unique to Japan